KenKundert/quantiphy/doc/user.rst

 because it binds the units to the number making it more likely that the units will be presented with the number.
 In addition, quantities from *QuantiPhy* provide another important benefit.
-They naturally support the SI scale factors, which for those that are familiar with them are much easer to read and write than the alternatives.
+They naturally support the SI scale factors, which for those that are familiar with them are much easier to read and write than the alternatives.
 The most common SI scale factors are:

     |   T (10\ :sup:`12`) tera